redhat-cip/dci-openshift-agent/README.md

 #### Mirroring from directory

 In fully disconnected environments, mirroring can be performed by loading operators previously stored in a local file.
-The `oc mirror` plugin, allows the creation of catalogs that can be stored on a USB stick that will be used later to load operators on a local image registry.
+The `oc mirror` plugin allows the creation of catalogs that can be stored on a USB stick that will be used later to load operators on a local image registry.

 The dci-openshift-agent can consume files generated by the `oc mirror` plugin.
 The agent uploads these files to the local registry, creates the catalog source, and applies the corresponding  ImageContentSourcePolicies (ICSPs).
 The catalog source is then used to deploy the operators enabled for testing.